AliSafari-IT/FullStackPlus/ASP.NET/readme.md

-# RazorBlog: A Simple ASP.NET Core Blogging Platform
+# Blogging Platform: A Simple ASP.NET Core Blogging Platform with Razor and Blazor

 RazorBlog is a basic blogging platform built with ASP.NET Core Razor Pages.
 It's designed as a practice project for those looking to get hands-on experience with full-stack development using Razor Pages.
 This platform allows users to create, read, update, and delete blog posts, with added functionalities for user authentication and comments.